Vinaya-Sharma/YC-Store/README.md

 # E-commerce Store
-Technologies Used: Next.Js, Sanity, Stripe
+Technologies Used: Next.Js, Sanity, Stripe, Tailwind

 This site is a full stack eccomerce site that allows users to sign in, add to bag and checkout.
 Owners can manage content through sanity and can view incomming orders on the orders page.